 Hundreds of students occupying the administrative headquarters of Cambridge University were issued with a possession order this evening, which could force them to leave the building.
 Talks were in progress last night, as the students planned to meet with cohorts and around 900 school pupils near the university today to march through the city in protest against cuts.
 Students occupying Appleton Tower at Edinburgh University said they would be joined by school and college pupils for a march from Bristo Square to the Scottish parliament at Holyrood, with "hundreds" expected to join the protest.

 While the protests were mainly peaceful, the London demonstrations saw a police van vandalised after thousands of students were 'kettled' by police on Whitehall, in central London, and later protesters were subjected to repeated charges by officers on horseback.
+An NUS-organised protest against increases in tuition fees two weeks earlier saw a minority of protesters break into the Conservative Party's headquarters at 30 Millbank.

 Simon Hardy from the national campaign against fees and cuts, said he met with the Metropolitan police today[mon] to discuss plans for the protest.
 Thousands of students are expected to gather in Trafalgar Square before marching on Parliament, where they will hold a rally.
 "What I'm concerned about is overreactions by the police," Hardy said.